MicrosoftDocs/win32/desktop-src/gdi/reflection.md

 ---
-Description: 'Some applications provide features that reflect (or mirror) objects drawn in the client area.' ms.assetid: '2205dc3c-ca4b-4a0a-be3e-0332ce8467a0'
+Description: Some applications provide features that reflect (or mirror) objects drawn in the client area. ms.assetid: 2205dc3c-ca4b-4a0a-be3e-0332ce8467a0
 title: Reflection
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Reflection

 Some applications provide features that reflect (or mirror) objects drawn in the client area.
-Applications that contain reflection capabilities use the [**SetWorldTransform**](setworldtransform.md) function to set the appropriate values in the world-space to page-space transformation.
-This function receives a pointer to an [**XFORM**](xform.md) structure containing the appropriate values.
+Applications that contain reflection capabilities use the [**SetWorldTransform**](/windows/win32/Wingdi/nf-wingdi-setworldtransform?branch=master) function to set the appropriate values in the world-space to page-space transformation.
+This function receives a pointer to an [**XFORM**](/windows/win32/Wingdi/ns-wingdi-tagxform?branch=master) structure containing the appropriate values.
 The eM11 and eM22 members of XFORM specify the horizontal and vertical reflection components, respectively.

 The *reflection transformation* creates a mirror image of an object with respect to either the x- or y-axis.
 In short, reflection is just negative scaling.
 To produce a horizontal reflection, x-coordinates are multiplied by 1.
 To produce a vertical reflection, y-coordinates are multiplied by 1.